Anyway. There are so many things I want to blog about.

 Take me home, country roads

-I hear her voice, in the morning hour she calls me
+I hear her voice, in the morning hour she calls me The radio reminds me of my home far away

 And drivin' down the road I get the feeling